Browsing page 8 of new words for October 1, 2001

 Person B: We are good to go.

-Citation from Rookie Blue, "Signals Crossed", Season 1 Episode 4 blacked out to resolve Google's penalty against this site.
+Citation from Rookie Blue, "Signals Crossed", Season 1 Episode 4 censored in hope of resolving Google's penalty against this site.

-Citation from "White Rice", American Dad (TV), Season 6 Episode 5 (2010) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: ready, prepared.
+Citation from "White Rice", American Dad (TV), Season 6 Episode 5 (2010) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: ready, prepared.

 Last edited on Nov 03 2011.
 Submitted by Michael Venables from USA on Oct 01 2001.